rbind/robjhyndman.com/drafts/2018-04-forecasting-competitions.md

 It is brave of any academic to claim that their work is "a final attempt"!

 This competition involved 3003 time series, all taken from business, demography, finance and economics, and ranging in length between 14 and 126 observations.
-The data were all either non-seasonal (e.g., annual), quarterly or monthly.
-Curiously, all the data were positive.
+Again, the data were all either non-seasonal (e.g., annual), quarterly or monthly, and all were positive.

 In the published results, [Makridakis & Hibon (2000)]("https://doi.org/10.1016/S0169-2070(00)00057-1)") claimed that the M3 competition supported the findings of their earlier work.
 Yet the best two methods were not obviously "simple".

 One was the "Theta" method which was described in a highly complicated and confusing manner.
 Later, Hyndman and Billah (2003) showed that the Theta method was equivalent to an average of a linear regression and simple exponential smoothing with drift, so it turned out to be relatively simple after all.
 But Makridakis & Hibon could not have known that in 2000.

 The other method that performed extremely well in the M3 competition was the commercial software package [ForecastPro](http://www.forecastpro.com/).
 The algorithm used is not public, but enough information has been revealed that we can be sure it is not simple.
 The algorithm selects between an exponential smoothing and ARIMA model based on some state space approximations and a BIC calculation [(Goodrich, 2000)]("http://www.forecasting-competition.com/downloads/NN3/methods/Goodrich%20(2000)%20The%20Forecast%20Pro%20methodology%20science.pdf").